 Pacific Dental Services® Announces the Launch of Groundbreaking TeleDentistry Platform for Patients Throughout the U.S.

-Leading DSO increases access to care for patients with dental emergencies during COVID-19; New TeleDentistry platform is powered by RingCentral
+Leading DSO increases access to care for patients in need of emergency care during COVID-19; New TeleDentistry platform is powered by RingCentral

 “I’m very excited we’ve been able to launch TeleDentistry to the PDS Technology Platform,” said David Baker, Chief Information and Digital Officer at Pacific Dental Services.
 “Video consultations are another great way for the patients of PDS-supported practices to get assistance on their terms when and where they need it.
 This is another example of PDS’ focus on patient-centric care.”